molgenis/projects-rd-cosas/README.md

 # COSAS

-COSAS &mdash; or the **C**atalogue of **S**equences, **A**rrays, and **S**amples &mdash; runs on the [Unified Molgenis Data Model](https://github.com/molgenis/rd-datamodel).
+COSAS &mdash; or the **C**atalogue of **S**equences, **A**rrays, and **S**amples &mdash; runs on the [Unified Model](https://github.com/molgenis/rd-datamodel).
 This repository contains all of the files and code required for maintaining the COSAS database, as well as additional EMX files that were built specifically for this project.

-All EMX models are located in `src/emx/`.
+All EMX models are located in `model` folder.
 These models are created at build time using the [yamlemxconvert](https://pypi.org/project/yamlemxconvert/) python library.
 See [index.py](https://github.com/molgenis/molgenis-cosas/tree/main/src/index.py) for more information.

 ## Get Started

 Sign in to your Molgenis instance or create a new one, and navigate to the scripts plugin.
-Copy the contents of the [setup.py](https://github.com/molgenis/molgenis-cosas/blob/main/python/setup.py) file into a new python script.
+Copy the contents of the [setup.py](https://github.com/molgenis/molgenis-cosas/blob/main/cosas/main/setup_umdm.py) file into a new python script.
 Run the script.
 This will pull the EMX and all lookups from the GitHub repository into your Molgenis instance.

-Once this has completed, a few more items will need to be imported from this repository.
+Once this has completed, a few more COSAS specific files will need to be imported.
+Use the [molgenis commander](https://github.com/molgenis/molgenis-tools-commander) to import the files.

 ```shell
 # add or set the url to your Molgenis instance